Skip to content

 Life Insurance for H1B Visa Holders

 Life insurance for H-1B visa holders is absolutely possible — and in many cases, the underwriting process is far smoother than people expect.
-The key is applying the right way: while you are physically in the U.S., with a clear U.S. financial footprint, and with a carrier that has consistent guidelines for visa-based applicants.
-At Diversified Insurance Brokers, we help H-1B professionals secure life insurance that stays with them even if they change employers, switch visa sponsors, or eventually become permanent residents.
+The key is applying the right way: while you are physically in the U.S., with a clear U.S. financial footprint, and with a carrier that has consistent, experience-based guidelines for visa applicants rather than inconsistent policies that vary by underwriter.
+At Diversified Insurance Brokers, Jason Stolz, CLTC, CRPC, DIA, CAA helps H-1B professionals secure life insurance that stays with them even if they change employers, switch visa sponsors, navigate an H-4 extension for a spouse, or eventually become permanent residents.
+The coverage question is not “can I get this?” — it is “how do I get this structured correctly the first time so it protects my family without unnecessary friction?”

 We’ll review your visa status, income, and residency profile, then match you to carriers that underwrite H-1B applicants fairly and consistently.